 This research is partially funded by the Office of Naval Research through the Young Investigator Award received by Prof. Jerome P. Lynch at the University of Michigan.
 Part of the research was accomplished during Prof. Yang Wang's Ph.D. study at Stanford University, where he was supported by the Office of Technology Licensing Stanford Graduate Fellowship.
-The authors would like to thank Prof. Chin-Hsiung Loh at the National Taiwan University for sharing the numerical model of the 3-story structure, which is based on an experimental structure built at the National Center for Research on Earthquake Engineering in Taiwan.
+This research is also partially supported by NSF, Grant Number CMMI-0824977 to Stanford University.
+The authors would like to thank Prof. Chin-Hsiung Loh of the National Taiwan University for sharing the 3-story structure model, which is based on an experimental structure built at the National Center for Research on Earthquake Engineering in Taiwan.
+Last but not least, the authors would like to thank the anonymous reviewers for their valuable comments and suggestions.